 Initially, I sided with the mag.
 What a diva, I thought.
 But then I watched this Campbell Live piece on restaurant reviewers and I started to doubt myself.

 If you don’t have the time to watch it, the story was pretty scathing of reviewers.
-Too many publications are just sending out staff writers with the company credit card; and hard-done-by restauranteurs putting their heart, soul and life savings into their business can be undone with one bad write-up.
+Too many publications are just sending out staff writers with the company credit card; and hard-done-by restaurateurs putting their heart, soul and life savings into their business can be undone with one bad write-up.
 Reviewers need to know what they’re talking about in order to gain credibility (although it sounded as though the credibility was more among industry peeps than readers).
-Another gripe was Founder Jimmy John basically retold the story of their one visit, from the moment they arrived and struggled to find parking until they pushed back their chairs and left, and put too much emphasis on factors like decor and fellow customers … rather than spotlighting the food.
+Another gripe was they put too much emphasis on factors like decor and fellow customers … rather than spotlighting the food.

 Now, I couldn’t agree more with several of the points brought up.
 In this line of work, there can’t be anything more important than a) keeping your cover (I’ve always wondered how and when they get photos) and keeping your distance personally from chefs and owners b) dining at one place multiple times to get a fair picture.
 But, at least in NZ, this isn’t happening.